nhachem/stitchr/README.md

 ### Miscelaneous Features
 #### Tracking run_time
-The parameter `global.addRunTimeRef` from global.properties when set to true implies adding a column `run_time_ref` of type timestamp to all objects.
+The attribute `add_run_time_ref` in `DataSet`, when set to true implies adding a column `run_time_ref` of type timestamp to the target dataset object (if that column is not already added).
-It holds a session based timestamp which enables to compare the data moved during a session.
+That column holds a session-based timestamp which enables to compare the data moved during a session.
 This is strictly __EXPERIMENTAL__ as it has implications on the queries that are attached to the DataSet.
 #### Tracking incremental changes or reloading
-The way data is moved is controlled globally at runtime using the parameter `global.defaultWriteMode`.
-If it is set to append then data is added otherwise it is a full reload (overwrite).
+The way data is moved is controlled at runtime using the `dataset` attribute `write_mode`.
+It is the spark api write mode which specifies append or full reload (overwrite).

 ## Stitchr Architecture and Patterns ##